Dr. Martin Luther King Jr. statue unveiled at New Orleans civil rights museum

-NEW ORLEANS (WGNO) — A life-sized statue of Civil Rights Leader, Dr. Martin Luther King Jr., has been unveiled at the the Louisiana Civil Rights Museum – The Inaugural Experience located in the New Orleans Ernest N. Morial Convention Center.
+NEW ORLEANS (WGNO) — A life-sized statue of civil rights leader, Dr. Martin Luther King Jr., has been unveiled at the Louisiana Civil Rights Museum.
+The Inaugural Experience is located in the New Orleans Ernest N. Morial Convention Center.

 The six-foot cement sculpture was created by the late Louisiana artist Reverend Ivory Dyson and is now on display inside the museum at the Julia Street entrance.